adorad/adorad/docs/docs.md

 #### Running tests

-To run test functions in an individual test file, use `v foo_test.v`.
+To run test functions in an individual test file, use `adorad foo_test.ad`.

-To test an entire module, use `v test mymodule`.
-You can also use `v test .` to test everything inside your current folder (and subfolders).
+To test an entire module, use `adorad test mymodule`.
+You can also use `adorad test .` to test everything inside your current folder (and subfolders).
 You can pass the `-stats` option to see more details about the individual tests run.

 ## Memory management

-V avoids doing unnecessary allocations in the first place by using value types, string buffers, promoting a simple abstraction-free code style.
+Adorad avoids doing unnecessary allocations in the first place by using value types, string buffers, promoting a simple abstraction-free code style.

 Most objects (~90-100%) are freed by V's autofree engine: the compiler inserts